 Just a few minutes away by car or a good walk around the coastal path is the beach of Pentewan.
 This beach is over half a kilometre long, with whitish golden sand.
-The advantage of this beach is it has toilets and a restaurant on the beach as well as paddleboard hire, because just behind it is Pentewan Sands camp site.
-You can rent a floating banana and a boat will take you out for an exhilarating and bizarre whizz across the beach.
-There’s also free car parking and cafes in Pentewan village, which is a pleasant little village that still has an old water pump in the village square, and an old harbour that’s been turned into a bird sanctuary.
+It has toilets and a restaurant on the beach as well as paddleboard hire, because just behind it is Pentewan Sands camp site.
+You can rent a floating banana and a boat and there’s free car parking and cafes in Pentewan village.

 Distance: 0.7 miles (15-minute walk) Parking: Walk, don’t drive.

 Portmellon is a small beach accessible at low tide.
 This is the beach nearest to Mevagissey and is only a short pleasant walk away – perfect for a shorter outing or for avoiding Cornish summer roads.
 A very safe beach and a great first-stop after visiting Mevagissey.

 Distance from Mevagissey: 2.8 miles (13 minutes) Parking Score: 4/5 ‘An utterly glorious beach near Mevagissey with a wonderful coastal walk and shops.’

 Oh, what a beautiful spot – Gorran Haven is a little village with a small harbour and a sandy beach.
 Compared to Pentewan, this is slightly further away, has less space, but is glorious all the same.
 Bear in mind that the beach is very small when the tide is in, so check tide times here before visiting: